google-deepmind/concordia/concordia/examples/one_more_song/README.md

 1. Open the player URL printed in the terminal (not the private designer URL).
    No model setup or account is needed on the player’s browser; the host runs the local model.
+A phone needs the host’s player URL, not the Mac’s `127.0.0.1` address.
    On a phone-sized screen, **Start the conversation** takes you to the reply field; keyboard users can use **Skip to your reply**.
 2. Ask what Maya and Leon need, or write your own proposal.
 Suggestions fill a draft; **Say it** submits it.
 You have three turns, not an unlimited chat.